DEFENSE Critical METAL

 Silver trophy with a faceted spherical top on a rectangular base.

-Visible stibnite in all eight early East Zone holes
+Visible antimony in all eight early East Zone holes

 Gray icon of a tracked drilling machine with an angled drill rig.